evandovich/miniDSP-Xhorse/README.md

 # miniDSP-Xhorse

-This code implements the training of our model.
-This code release does not include the synthetic training data we use, so the user must provide their own training data.
+This code implements the implementation of various Digital signal processing models.
+This code release does not include the synthetic raw data signal used, so the user can provide or generate their own waveform data information.

-The code is implemented in Tensorflow and the required packages are listed in requirements.txt.
-To train a motion blur model, run train.py, setting --model_dir to the output directory at which to save the model, and --train_pattern and --test_pattern to patterns pointing to source directories containing sharp and motion blurred images that can be used for train and test data respectively.
-Patterns may include wildcards, such as path/to/train/dirs/*/*.
-See dataset.read_images() for how the training data is expected to be structured.
+The code is implemented using Codeblock IDE and the required packages are listed in requirements.txt.
+To implement a module, navigate to the folder and run the main.c file.
+The resultant data file will be saved automatically, and user can plot the obtained data using plot program of choice.
+For this project, we used GNU plot for all modules setting.
+Hence it is highly recommended to have an installed GNU plot or see some online materials to download and run dataset on GNU plot dataset.